Error 'The "i18n" object does not exist in the current context'

 A coded fix has not been implemented yet and this is not directly related to Ubuntu 16.04.

-#5 Updated by Steve Breker almost 3 years ago
+#5 Updated by Steve Breker over 3 years ago

 Clear PHP opcode cache.
 This was added to correct issue where occasionally